Quantcast

 Why Cold and Flu Season Happens

-As the weather shifts, it can cause a bit of stress on our system.
-The new pollens in the outdoor air, drying indoor air, and stress can make us more vulnerable to cold and flu.
+As the weather shifts, it can cause some stress on our system.
+The new pollens in the outdoor air, drying indoor air, and stress can make us more vulnerable to colds and flu.
 Simply being more dry can actually make us more susceptible to illness.
 A well-hydrated person has more defenses against seasonal bugs.

 Stress directly affects the way our immune system functions by essentially overdosing the system on cortisol and adrenaline.
 When our system is chronically in stress response, this state wears down the body and the ability to fight infection.